braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/user_update.md

 ## Personalization features

-To store the property of the trigger event for a Canvas as an attribute, you can use the personalization modal to extract and store the Canvas entry property.
+To store the property of the trigger event for a Canvas as an attribute, use the personalization modal to extract and store the Canvas entry property.
 This component also supports the following personalization features:
 * [Connected Content]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/connected_content/)
 * [Content Blocks]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/content_blocks/)
 * [Entry properties]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/canvas_persistent_entry_properties/)